Skip to main content

 +

-How does the canonical knowledge graph stay accurate when ministries' data changes?
+How does the permissioned federation stay accurate when ministry data changes?

 +